Tag Archives: History

 There are also many of the usual museum type exhibits.
 It was particularly interesting to see the exhibit on the burial of the Roman woman found at Spitalfields.

-The above photos show a reconstruction of the Spitalfields woman may have looked like.
+The above photos show a reconstruction of the Spitalfields woman and how she may have looked.
 Roman London was a cosmopolitan city and by AD120 the population was around 45,000.
 Many of the people living in Londinium came from all over the known world.
 The Spitalfields lady’s burial was of high status, not only did she have a stone sarcophagus but also a highly decorated lead coffin (above).
 Fragile glass vials were found with her as were pieces of Damascus silk.
 Chemical analysis indicated that she was one of the few known people to have actually come from Rome.
 Read here for more of her story.

 Every generation since London’s inception has reimagined the city, demolishing that which did not fit or was not useful and rebuilding for their own purposes.
 Resulting in thick layers of history beneath the roads and buildings we see today.
-Every time a new road, building or train line is built the archaeologists move in to hastily uncover what can be seen, such as during the Cross Rail project.
+Every time a new road, building or train line is built the archaeologists move in to hastily uncover and record what can be seen, such as during the Cross Rail project.
 Many of these reports can be accessed via the Archaeological Data Service along with others such as 1 Poultry Lane and Tower Hamlets excavations.

 The temple was built in the third century AD and it lies on reclaimed land over what was once the river Walbrook; because of this a number of wooden artefacts survived.
-After the 1954 excavations the site was physically moved and reconstructed in the 1960s on the far side of the plaza from where it sits now.
+After the 1954 excavations the site was physically moved and reconstructed in the 1960s on the far side of the plaza where it sits now.
 During the construction of the Bloomberg center even more excavations were undertaken revealing even more about the sites fascinating past.
 As part of this process, it was decided to move the mithraeum back to (as close as possible) to its original position seven meters below modern ground level and open it to the public as educational and exciting place to learn about Roman London.

 The experience is immersive – the visitor stands in a darkened room, surrounded by the sounds of the temple as it may have been, judicious use of lighting draws your attention to various spaces.
 Each session is timed and numbers limited (booking is essential but free).
 This allows for an unhurried and unharried visit of the mithraeum – evoking an atmosphere of quiet contemplation, similar to that felt when visiting a church.